Piccalilli Recipe

 I’ve cooked mine to recipe …but mine doesn’t look as yellow as your pic ?

 The color comes from the turmeric.
-I wouldn’t worry if yours is a darker yellow as pictures are quite bright.
+I wouldn’t worry if yours is a darker yellow.
+It could be the vinegar you used.
 Tasting good I think is the most important thing.
 I hope this helps and enjoy.

 Hi where does the sugar come in, it’s listed in ingredients but not in instructions please.